From Joomla! Documentation

 - There are some conventions for making sure the Wiki remains organized.

-- Try to use the Image naming convention.
+- Use the Image naming guidelines.

 - You might want to take a look at